 Here is a video of Elgar's Nimrod from The Enigma Variations for organ:

 The audio controls below allow you to play the mp3 version of Elgar's Nimrod from The Enigma Variations for organ or you can download the MP3 file.
-You can also download the midi version of Elgar's Nimrod from The Enigma Variations for organ or alternatively edit/play the midi file.
+You can also download the midi version of Elgar's Nimrod from The Enigma Variations for organ.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Elgar's Nimrod from The Enigma Variations for organ in PDF format.